Adding Joist Hangers To Old Joists

 Supporting floor joists with joist hangers:

 Many times floor joists were nailed to balloon framing and if you were lucky the carpenters would also add a 1×2 ribbons or ledger under the joists.
 In this application the 2” x 6” floor joists were “let in” or mortised into a 6” x 6” beam.
-To do this the 1863 carpenters cut a 3” high x 3” deep notch into the end of the joist.
-In the beam they cut a 3” x 3” deep mortise or pocket to receive the floor joist.
+To do this, the 1863, carpenters cut a 3” high x 3” deep notch into the end of the joist.
+The beam was also cut with a 3” x 3” deep mortise or pocket to receive the floor joist.

 As you can see from the pictures many of these circa 1863 joists has split and cracked at the 3” notch point.
 This floor has sagged a bit over time and I was concerned that the joists were being stressed too much.

-Installing these hangers is straightforward.
-The most important thing to remember is to keep the bottom of the joists hanger tight against the joist bottom.
+Installing these “old work” joist hangers is straightforward.
+The most important thing to remember is to keep the bottom of the joists hanger bracket tight to the bottom of the floor joist.

 The joist hanger has pre-determined holes most of the holes are for nailing into the beam and there are also two holes on each side for securing to the floor joist.

-It’s important to note that you cannot use any nails.
-Building codes require the use of joist hanger nails.
+It’s important to note that you cannot use any nails or screws.
+Building codes require the use of 10d or 16d common nails.
 These nails are hardened and stronger than normal nails to resist the shearing weight that a floor system has.

 When nailing the joist hanger in make sure you push the sides tight to the sides of the joist for a nice tight fit.

 In tight quarters I needed to use a palm nailer.
-The palm nailer is the size and shape of appear.
-A single hand nail is inserted into the palm nailer’s tube; the pneumatic action of the nailer hammers the nail in.
+The palm nailer is the size and shape of a pear.
+A single hand nail is inserted into the palm nailer’s tube; the pneumatic action of the nailer hammers the nail into the wood.

-Now the joist hangers provide supporting to the notched floor joists by giving it additional structural support to resist the downward pressure of the floor system and anything placed on top of it.
+Our mission of adding joist hangers to old joists was accomplished and gave additional structural support to resist the downward pressure of the floor system and anything placed on top of it.